Eliza Bennett: Film

-In 2012 she played the role of Kayleigh in the film Confine, Alex/Brittany in the 2015 film H8RZ and Agathe Von Trapp in the 2015 film The von Trapp Family: A Life of Music.
+Bennett played Alex/Brittany in the 2015 film H8RZ and Agathe Von Trapp in the 2015 film The von Trapp Family: A Life of Music.

 From 2016 to 2017, Bennett starred as Jules Thomas in Sweet/Vicious.
 In 2021, she began playing Amanda Carrington in the CW series Dynasty.

 Music

 Bennett performed a song for Inkheart's soundtrack, called "My Declaration", originally written and performed by Tom Baxter.

 In 2012, Bennett went back to musical theatre when she was cast as Holly in the West End musical Loserville.
 This was first performed at the West Yorkshire Playhouse in Leeds, before getting a West End transfer to the Garrick Theatre in 2012.

 Bennett released her new EP "Late Twenties" in November 2022.